Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Background radiation measured with the 2.5" x 2.5" NaI(Tl):

-Background radiation measured with the 2.5" x 2.5" NaI(Tl) from inside our lead shield:
+Background radiation measured with the 2.5" x 2.5" NaI(Tl) from inside the lead shield: